CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Methodology

 \subsection{Overview}

-To perform data extraction with a soft prompt, we initialize soft prompt $\mathcal{Z}$ with $K \times d$ vector parameters, where $K$ is the soft prompt length and $d$ is the model's embedding dimension.
-During training, $\mathcal{Z}$ is concatenated with prefixes $P_i$ from $D_a$ and optimized to minimize the loss $\mathcal{L}$ for generating corresponding suffixes $S_i$, while keeping the LLM parameters frozen.
-During evaluation, the trained soft prompt is used with prefixes from $D_p$ to generate suffixes $S_p$, which are compared with ground truth using exact match metrics.
-Figure \ref{gram} illustrates this process.
+Our approach employs a trainable soft prompt $\mathcal{Z} \in \mathbb{R}^{K \times d}$, where $K$ is the prompt length and $d$ is the model's embedding dimension.
+During training, $\mathcal{Z}$ is concatenated with prefixes $P_i$ sampled from $D_a$, and only $\mathcal{Z}$ is optimized to minimize the loss $\mathcal{L}$ for generating the corresponding suffix $S_i$, while all LLM parameters remain frozen.
+After training, the optimized soft prompt is evaluated on a disjoint test split $D_p$, where prefixes $P_p$ are used to generate predicted suffixes $S_p$.
+The outputs are compared against ground-truth suffixes using exact-match and token-level accuracy metrics to measure extraction success.
+Figure~\ref{gram} provides an overview of this pipeline, illustrating the soft prompt initialization, optimization process, and evaluation workflow.